sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-02-How-Java-Works.md

 <img alt="A screenshot of notepad with the helloWorld.c source code" src="{{site.baseurl}}/modules/java/images/3/helloWorldC.png"/>

 Now, if I save this file to a folder called "code",
 I can open a terminal (Mac/Linux) or Powershell[^1] and navigate to that folder.
 If I use the "ls" (list) command, I can see the file in my directory.

 <img alt="A screenshot of a terminal window, ls has been executed showing a file list including helloWorld.c" src="{{site.baseurl}}/modules/java/images/3/shell1.png"/>

 However, that's all I can do with it.
-If I try to run the file as though it were a problem, my Windows operating system thinks I'm trying to "open" the file.
+If I try to run the file as though it were a program, my Windows operating system thinks I'm trying to "open" the file.

 <img alt="When I typed helloWorld.c into my terminal, a pop-up window asks me what I want to open the file in, suggesting several text editors" src="{{site.baseurl}}/modules/java/images/3/shell2.png"/>

 That's because **source code isn't an executable program.** Source code is meant for humans.
 We write the source code using a programming language because it's easier to read than those low-level machine instructions.
 If we want to run our program, we must **compile** it.

 ---